 [Joshua tried to escape, running backwards, but was captured by Baka's guards]

-Baka: See that his hands are tightly stretched!
+Baka: Bind him between the columns!
+See that his arms are tightly stretched!

 Egyptian guard: He'll cut him to pieces.

-Baka: Now, go after the water girl.
+Baka: Now go after the girl.
 Don't come back without her.

 Egyptian guard: We'll find her.